 Yes, I put this step last!
-Once all of the above are set up, it is much easier to know what time you have to fit in all of your other educational goals, whether that means a lot of free play because they are very young, or more structured studies in preparation for college, or even time for your child to learn a skill that they can use to start heir own business.
+Once all of the above is set up, it is much easier to know what time you have to fit in all of your other educational goals, whether that means a lot of free play because they are very young, or more structured studies in preparation for college, or even time for your child to learn a skill that they can use to start their own business.
 You have the freedom to create what is best for your child here as long as you meet your state's legal requirements at the same time.
 Don't be afraid to get creative and think outside what you know about the "classroom."

 Those new to homeschooling usually put all of their effort into their educational goals first and foremost, then start feeling isolated very quickly, even deciding to give up because their children aren't around enough other children.
 You can prevent this by trying the order I suggest here.
 If you are worried you won't get in enough time to meet your educational goals, I have to tell you that homeschooling does NOT take as long as you think it does.
 You can have your child learn in a way that doesn't take hours out of your time.
 It may sound impossible, but with the resources we have available today, it can be done and in much less time you ever imagined!

 People often think that the overwhelming part of homeschooling is the academics.
 Once you get started, you will see that because there are so many options, finding the right method that works best for your family as a whole will be the biggest challenge.
 That challenge will come more from your own expectations about what you think you are "supposed" to be doing based on your own school experiences, as well as some pressure from people who have no idea how homeschooling really works.
 The academics are only one aspect of it.
 Integrating them into your life will be much easier if you let go of preconceived ideas of what schooling has meant to you in the past.